 Discuss what you’re looking for with your doctor to ensure you get the best option for you.

 While birth control can prevent pregnancies, medication can come with side effects, such as:

 Be sure to talk with your doctor if you experience any severe or unusual side effects after you begin using birth control.

 Depending on the type of birth control you choose, there may be risk factors involved.
 While complications are rare, it’s important to talk to your provider about medications you’re currently on and your medical history.
-Some risk factors may include:
+Some birth control risk factors may include:

 While most birth controls do not protect against STI/STDs, it’s important to talk to your partner about their sexual history, testing options as well as talking about protection that does help protect against STI/STDs such as condoms.